henrixd7/qubes-opensnitch-pipes/README.md

 * **Qubes OS**
 * **OpenSnitch** installed on the TemplateVM used by your nodes and the UI VM.

+Remember to disable opensnitch systemd service `systemctl disable opensnitch` and remove `/etc/xdg/autostart/opensnitch_ui.desktop`.
+We will handle these steps differently later.
 ---

 ## 1. Qubes Policy Configuration (dom0)